How do I turn on Container Insights metrics on an Amazon EKS cluster?

 • ClusterName, Namespace, PodName, LaunchType

-1. Associate a Kubernetes service account with an IAM role.
-Create an IAM role that's named EKS-ADOT-ServiceAccount-Role that's associated with a Kubernetes service account that's named adot-collector.
+2. Use the following script to create an IAM role that's named EKS-ADOT-ServiceAccount-Role that's associated with a Kubernetes service account that's named adot-collector.
 The following helper script requires eksctl:

 SERVICE_ACCOUNT_NAMESPACE=fargate-container-insights